Photo by Pavel Brodsky

-Camping in Iceland is cheap, which is invaluable to travellers on a budget considering the relatively high prices in Iceland.
+Camping in Iceland is cheap, which is invaluable to travelers on a budget considering the relatively high prices in Iceland.

-Camping is completely sustainable, so you can fall asleep amongst the nature knowing that your trip is having a minimal impact on it.
+Camping is completely sustainable, so you can fall asleep in nature knowing that your trip has a minimal impact on it.
 It also allows you more independence than a hotel stay.

-It is Iceland’s incredibly diverse scenery that draws most visitors, and without a base that must be returned to, a whole scope of sights become instantly more accessible.
+Iceland’s incredibly diverse scenery draws most visitors, and without needing to return to a home base, a whole scope of sights becomes instantly more accessible.

-More than any of the reasons above, however, camping in Iceland gives you a special perspective of the character of the landscape surrounding you.
+More than any of the reasons above, however, camping in Iceland gives you a unique perspective of the landscape's character surrounding you.

-From the insides of a hotel, you cannot hear the rustling of the breeze through fields of heather, nor the winds howling down the valleys of a mountain.
-You equally cannot taste the pure air as you wake up, nor feel as rosy and refreshed from sleeping through the cool of the night.
+From the insides of a hotel, you cannot hear the breeze rustling through fields of heather, nor the wind howling down the mountain's valleys.
+You cannot taste the pure air as you wake up, nor feel as rosy and refreshed from sleeping through the cool of the night.

 The experience is magical, and there are many options out there to make it as easy and stress-free as possible.

-Although camping in Iceland is exhilarating and rewarding, it can be quite a hassle to organise all the equipment needed and to plan which campsites will serve you best in advance.
+Although camping in Iceland is exhilarating and rewarding, it can be quite a hassle to organize all the equipment needed and plan which campsites will serve you best in advance.

-Thankfully, there are a number of options available that cover most of these issues for you.
+Thankfully, there are several options available that cover most of these issues for you.

 The best is undoubtedly an eight-day self-drive tour, which will take you all around Iceland’s famous ring road.
-With this package, you’ll be provided with a 4X4 vehicle, allowing you to traverse almost every road in the country, complete with a rooftop tent, camping equipment such as chairs and tables, a USB charger and a cooler.
+With this package, you’ll be provided with a four-wheeled drive vehicle, allowing you to traverse almost every country road, complete with a rooftop tent, camping equipment such as chairs and tables, a USB charger, and a cooler.

-This tour also comes with a camping card, which allows you to stay at over 40 different campsites across the country without paying on the spot or pre-booking.
-It basically provides the thrill of camping with the convenience of a hotel.
+This tour also comes with a camping card.
+This card allows you to stay at over 40 different campsites across the country without paying on the spot or pre-booking.
+It provides the thrill of camping with the convenience of a hotel.

 This tour also comes with a custom-made itinerary that guides you to the country’s must-see locations, as well as many lesser-known sites where you can escape the crowds and still enjoy the wonders of Iceland’s incredible nature.

 It is also tailored to guide you to the many geothermal pools across the country.
-This will help you to spend more time basking and relaxing, no matter where you are heading, after a long day of travelling.
+This guide will help you to spend more time basking and relaxing, no matter where you are heading, after a long day of traveling.